-This schedule is presented to illustrate the requirement to show information for 10 years.
+^{} This schedule is presented to illustrate the requirement to show information for 10 years.
 However, until a full 10-year trend is compiled, the College will present information for available years.

-STATE OF NEW MEXICO NORTHERN NEW MEXICO COLLEGE NOTES TO REQUIRED SUPPLEMENTARY INFORMATION (NMRHCA) FOR THE YEAR ENDED JUNE 30, 2023
+STATE OF NEW MEXICO NORTHERN NEW MEXICO COLLEGE NOTES TO REQUIRED SUPPLEMENTARY INFORMATION (NMRHCA) FOR THE YEAR ENDED JUNE 30, 2024

-In the June 30, 2021 actuarial valuation and the total OPEB liability measured as of June 30, 2022, changes in assumptions include adjustments resulting from an decrease in the discount rate from 2.86% to 3.62%.
+In the total OPEB liability measured as of June 30, 2023, changes in assumptions include adjustments resulting from an increase in the discount rate from 3.62% to 6.22%.